valsou/minimal_kiosk/README.md

 Type the credentials for your new user, `mounier` in this example.

-Then, type `sudo deluser remove-home pi`.
+Then, type `sudo deluser --remove-home pi`.

 #### Extra security
 As another security, be sure each time sudo is used a password is prompted.